huberbastian/LaTeX-Template-HFU/README.md

 # HFU LaTeX Template

-For use with VSCode and LaTeX Extensions
+Use with VSCode and LaTeX Extensions